SpringRole/sv-us-docs/source/index.html.md

 * The candidate has successfully verified their identity using their driver's license.
 * The candidate has failed to verify their identity using their driver's license.

-## Get Company Actions Pertaining to an employee
+## Get Company Actions Pertaining to a candidate

 ```shell
 curl --location --request POST 'https://api.us.springverify.com/company/actions' \